+Many people during the Holocaust did choose to help, even at the risk of their lives and their families.
 Many people were saved because strangers chose this more difficult path.
 The people who chose to help did not all come from the same walk of life.
 They did not all have power.
 They did not all feel protected from the Nazis because of their position.
 Many were not - many lost their lives.
 And they did not all help for the same reasons.
 Some helped because they knew someone.
 Some helped because they felt sorry for someone who came to their door and chose to hide them rather than send them away.
 Some helped because they simply felt it was the right thing to do.
 By understanding the breadth of people who were willing to help, our students can understand how they might find the courage to help someone in such need.